towardsdata/towardsdata.github.io/_posts/devops/infrastructure-as-code/terraform/2022-08-20-terraform-basics.markdown

 #### CDKTF to HCL

 The `cdktf synth` command synthesizes (generate code/configuration) Terraform configuration for the given app.
-CDKTF stores the synthesized configuration in the `cdktf.out` directory, unless you use the `--output` flag to specify a different location.
+CDKTF stores the synthesized configuration in the `cdktf.out` directory, unless we use the `--output` flag to specify a different location.

 The output folder is ephemeral (short lived) and might be erased for each `synth` that we run manually or that happens automatically when we run `deploy`, `diff`, or `destroy`.